mashery/iodocs/README.md

 CONFIGURING API DEFINITION LOCATION
 -----------------------------------
-API definitions are, by default, stored in `./public/data/` and described by `./public/data/apiconfig.json`.
+API definitions are, by default, stored in `./public/data/` and described by `./public/data/"apiName".json` and referenced by `./public/data/apiconfig.json`.
 This can be overridden in `config.json` by setting the `"apiConfigDir"` property.